What is a degu?

 Degus don't smell, but the toilet area in the cage can have an odour if not regularly changed.

-For a pair of degus, it is usually sufficient to spot clean daily and replace about a quarter of the bedding/substrate each week.
+For a pair of degus, it is usually sufficient to spot clean every couple of days to a week and replace dirty bedding when necessary.

 Out-of-cage time and handling